 What is Chemotherapy?

-Many chemotherapy drugs go directly into a vein through a tube.
+Many chemotherapy drugs are given intravenously (with a needle in a vein).
 Others are taken by mouth.
-They are given in the health care provider's office or at home.
+They are given in the healthcare provider's office or at home.
 You generally do not need to stay in the hospital for chemotherapy.
 They are often given once per month for several months.

 The side effects from chemotherapy should be considered.
-Side effects depend on the drug, the dosage, and how long the treatment lasts.
-The most common side effects are fatigue (feeling very tired), nausea, vomiting, diarrhea, hair loss, change in the sense of taste and touch is also possible.
+Side effects depend on the drug, the dose and how long the treatment lasts.
+The most common side effects are fatigue (feeling very tired), nausea, vomiting, diarrhea and hair loss.
+A change in your sense of taste and touch is also possible.
 There is an increased risk of infections and anemia because of lower blood cell counts.
 Most of these side effects can be managed, and lessen once treatment ends.